MikeM711/AG-GP-Calculator/README.md

+**Note to self**: some spaghetti code involved, needs tidying

+# WB Door Calculator

-Automatic solving
+- Automatic solving

-Dropdown menu:
+  - Dropdown menu: WB Doors
-Add, subtract, multiply, divide.

-Two input boxes that take numbers.
+  - One input box that takes QTY.

-Calculate button that sends method name and numbers to the back end as json.
+- Calculate button that sends method name and numbers to the back end as json.

-Dropdown choices come from rest api.
+- Dropdown choices come from rest api.

-Display calculated result.
+- Displays calculated result as well as combined result.